dipeshyadav0510/company/README.md

 ---

-## ⚠️ Important Legal Notice

-**READ CAREFULLY BEFORE USING THIS CODE**

-This repository contains the **source code** for a company website.
-Please note the following:

-### What IS Licensed (MIT License)
-- ✅ The source code and technical implementation
-- ✅ Component structure and architecture
-- ✅ Development setup and configuration files

-### What IS NOT Licensed
-- ❌ **Company name, branding, logos, and trademarks** - These remain the exclusive property of the original company
-- ❌ **Business content** - All text, copy, business descriptions, and marketing materials are copyrighted
-- ❌ **Images and media files** - All graphics, photos, and visual assets are proprietary
-- ❌ **Business information** - Company details, services descriptions, contact information, testimonials
-- ❌ **Design elements** - Specific color schemes, layouts, and visual identity tied to the brand

-### Your Responsibilities When Forking/Using This Code
-1. **Remove ALL company-specific branding, content, and assets**
-2. **Replace with your own original content and branding**
-3. **Do not impersonate or create confusion with the original company**
-4. **Respect trademark and copyright laws in your jurisdiction**
-5. **Obtain proper licensing for any third-party assets you use**

-### Disclaimer
-The MIT License applies ONLY to the code structure and implementation.
-Using this repository does not grant you any rights to represent, impersonate, or use the intellectual property of the original company.
-Any misuse may result in legal action.

----

 ## ✨ Overview

 This is a **modern company website** designed to showcase services, projects, and company information with a professional UI and responsive design across all devices.
 Built with TypeScript for type safety and better developer experience.

 **Purpose:** This repository serves as a learning resource and template for building professional company websites.

----

-## 🎯 Features

-- 📱 Fully responsive across all devices (mobile, tablet, desktop)
-- ⚡ Optimized performance with Next.js
-- 🎨 Modern, professional UI with Tailwind CSS
-- 🔷 Type-safe development with TypeScript
-- 🧩 Modular and reusable React components
-- ✨ Smooth animations and transitions
-- 🖼️ Dynamic image loading with optimization
-- 📄 Multiple page sections (About, Contact, Projects, Services)
-- 💬 WhatsApp integration for quick contact
-- 🎭 Animated background elements
-- ⌨️ TypeWriter text effects
-- 🌐 SEO-friendly structure
-- ♿ Accessible design patterns
-- 🎯 Error boundary for graceful error handling

 ---